bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:59:06

 This is, it is a bit strange though, because the idea of testnet was to just test things, but typically when you wanna do something on testnet, it should be probably be merged into Bitcoin Core, even if it's only active on test net.
-And here, I mean, Signet should be no different in principle because Signet is just the same as test net in that sense.
+And here, I mean, signet should be no different in principle because signet is just the same as test net in that sense.
-But now what you're doing is you're taking a different repository and you're merging these experimental softworks in there, and then the consensus is enforced by the people who run that particular SIGNET, which in this case is two people.
+But now what you're doing is you're taking a different repository and you're merging these experimental softworks in there, and then the consensus is enforced by the people who run that particular signet, which in this case is two people.
 I guess it works.
 It's a different model to just try things out on an experimental blockchain without merging it into Bitcoin Core because I guess that act of merging is seen as a bit too much endorsement.
 And also it makes it very hard to change anything else, because you are touching consensus code.